RogerMReyes/Reading-Notes/learning-markdown.md

 ## Backticks

 - Backticks denotes a word or phrase as code
-- if the line contains backticks you can enclose it in double backticks
+- if the line contains back ticks you can enclose it in double back ticks

 ## Links